websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/creating-a-new-product-category.md

 ## Creating Product Categories

-1. Go to the _Global Applications_ then click _Global_ in the Sites box on the right hand side.
+1. Go to the _Global Menu_ then click _Global_ in the Sites box on the right hand side.
 1. Once on the _Global_ site, click _Categorization_ → _Categories_.
 1. Click the (![Add icon](../../../images/icon-add.png)) button to create a Vocabulary first.
 1. Enter the following: